Xinyue-Lyu/software-development/README.md

 5. **Buffer Safety:**
    - Ensures safe processing of file lines with a predefined buffer size, avoiding memory overflow issues.

-6. **Performance Optimization:**
-   - Efficiently parses and tokenizes lines using C string functions to count words and characters.

 **Summary Statement:**
 Utilized C programming to develop a robust command-line tool replicating the `wc` command, showcasing skills in file I/O, string manipulation, and error handling.
 The project aimed to provide detailed file statistics while ensuring reliability and user-friendly features for processing multiple files.
 Designed and implemented features to handle edge cases, and validate user input.
 ____________________________________________________________________________